This web browser is not supported. Use Chrome, Edge, Safari, or Firefox for best results.

 Yeah, sorry about that.

-Although we get early access to the puzzles, we are independent of the Times.
-XWord Info is an expensive site to run.
+Although I get early access to the puzzles, XWord Info is independent of the Times.
+It's an expensive site to run.
 New Variety puzzles are hand-digitized — a cumbersome manual process.

 If I'm not happy with what I get for my payment, can I get a refund?